esther615kim/react-my-readit/docs/README.md

   `React`
 - context and useReducer for global management
+- `authContext.js`
+- `authReducer.js`

+- reusable components
+- `LikeButton` for both PostCard and CommentCard components

-- How to handle asynchronous functions in useEffect
+- How to handle asynchronous function calls in useEffect using loading state

-  `Others` (to-dos)
+### Area for improvement
+- lazy loading
+- testing code
 - performance check